mxagar/tool_guides/docker/docker_howto.md

 ### Persistent Data: Bind Mounting

-Bin mounting maps a host file/directory to a container file/directory; the data is stored on the host, and the container has a link to it.
+Bind mounting maps a host file/directory to a container file/directory; the data is stored on the host, and the container has a link to it.
 We cannot create them in the `Dockerfile`, we need to create them when calling `container run` with the option `-v`: this time, we pass the absolute host path instead of the name of the volume.
 We can specify things also to be read only.